 The purpose of the Qualifying Examination is to ensure that students have mastered the fundamentals in a major area of interest, and they are adequately prepared to begin working full-time on doctoral research.
 The exam in most program/concentrations comprises the preparation of a written research proposal and an oral defense of the proposal to a faculty committee.
 The Qualifying Examination normally is prepared and administered by the candidate's advisory committee.
-The Graduate Program in Pharmaceutical Sciences requires both a written and oral qualifying exam.
-The written qualifying exam will be administered to students who have completed the core curriculum.
-The oral qualifying exam must be completed within 12 months of the written exam.
+The Graduate Program in Pharmaceutical Sciences requires written and oral components of the Qualifying Exam.
+The written Qualifying Exam will be administered to students who have completed the core curriculum.
+The oral Qualifying Exam must be completed within 12 months of the written exam.

 Procedure When the Examination Is Satisfactory.
-If the Qualifying Examination is considered satisfactory, the chairperson of the advisory committee will send the Admission to Candidacy form to the GSBS Office for consideration by the Graduate Council.
+If the Qualifying Examination is considered satisfactory, the Chairperson of the advisory committee will send the Admission to Candidacy form to the GSBS Office for consideration by the Graduate Council.
 This recommendation should be forwarded as soon as possible after all the above requirements have been met.

 Procedure When the Examination Is Not Satisfactory.
-If the Qualifying Examination is not satisfactory, the chairperson of the advisory committee will notify the GSBS Office in writing.
-An applicant who does not pass the qualifying examination may be permitted to repeat it once, after a lapse of at least four months, and not more than twelve months from the date of the unsatisfactory examination.
-Failure to pass the qualifying examination within the specified time will result in dismissal from the program irrespective of performance in other aspects of doctoral study.
+If the Qualifying Examination is not satisfactory, the Chairperson of the advisory committee will notify the GSBS Office in writing.
+An applicant who does not pass the Qualifying Examination may be permitted to repeat it once, after a lapse of at least four months, and not more than twelve months from the date of the unsatisfactory examination.
+Failure to pass the Qualifying Examination within the specified time will result in dismissal from the program irrespective of performance in other aspects of doctoral study.